 If you're looking for something to do for the weekend too, workshops and events are run regularly in the gallery space where you can unwind and take a class and learn, or have a dance and take in some culture.

 Spanning painting, photography, and sketching, this is the place for a personal experience.
 It's not all someone sitting in front of a canvas or lens and posing for it either - the portrait gallery seeks to capture moments of human movement and existence that wouldn't have been able to be captured otherwise.

 It showcases some of the greatest Australian figures, both in terms of fame and cultural significance.
 There are even some unknowns in the collection, but the quality of the work is sure to move you.
 You can see The Huxleys, Deborah Mailman, Crown Princess Mary of Denmark, Hugh Jackman, and Lee Lin Chin on display here and feel a certain dynamism you may not get in other kinds of spaces.

-Know all about the art scene in Perth.
+Discover more about the art scene in Perth.